Skip to content

 Side effects

-Serious reactions need urgent medical help:
+Less common but serious reactions need urgent medical attention:

-• Sudden vision loss or hearing loss.
+• Sudden decrease or loss of vision or hearing

 Common mistakes